boyum/jossing/docs/TECHNICAL_SPEC.md

   async handleSocketDisconnection(): Promise<void> {
     if (this.reconnectAttempts >= this.maxReconnectAttempts) {
-      this.showCriticalError('Unable to reconnect to game server');
+      this.showCriticalError("Unable to reconnect to game server");
       return;
     }

     this.reconnectAttempts++;

     setTimeout(async () => {
       try {
         await this.attemptReconnection();